Ojiya, Niigata: Climate

-Ojiya has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Ojiya has a humid subtropical climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Ojiya is 12.6 °C. The average annual rainfall is 2263 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 0.5 °C.

 Demographics

 Per Japanese census data, the population of Ojiya has declined over the past 40 years.

 Government

 Ojiya has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.

 Economy

 Ojiya is known as the birthplace of Nishikigoi carps, along with Yamakoshi.